 Change your goals

 And if you’re not seeing the results you want, it’s ok to change goals.
-You change over time, so its only fair that your goals change over time too.
+You change over time, so it’s only fair that your goal changes over time too.